6.1 Academic Integrity

 6.1.2 Process for Investigating Suspected Departures from Academic Integrity

 In complex cases the professor may refer the case to the Smith School of Business Academic Integrity Panel for investigation.
-In this situation, the Academic Integrity Panel will notify the student of the potential departure and investigate in accordance with Smith policy.
+In this situation, the Academic Integrity Panel will notify the student of the potential departure and investigate in accordance with Smith and Queen's policy and procedures.

-In cases of a subsequent departure from academic integrity (that is, where there is a previous departure on record for the student), the professor will make a finding but refer the case to the Academic Integrity Lead for the determination of a sanction.
+In cases of a subsequent departure from academic integrity (that is, where there is a previous departure on record for the student), the professor will conduct an investigation and, if there is a finding, refer the case to the Academic Integrity Lead (Smith Assistant Dean, Academic) for the determination of a sanction.

 6.1.3 Sanctions for Departures from Academic Integrity